ripred/TomServo/README.md

 ### Sophisticated Servo Management for the Discriminating User.

 The TomServo library lets you power multiple servos from a single rechargeable battery.
-By putting the servo control pin into a high-z state when it is not being used you can disable the driving of the servo and greatly reduce the current used.
+It works by putting the servo control pin into a high-z state when it is not moving so you disable the driving of the servo and greatly reduce the current used by all the servos in your project.

 By multiplexing the movements of several servos so that only one is on at a time you can run up